Nicholas Campbell: Career

 In addition to his acting career, Campbell is also an accomplished filmmaker.
 He wrote and directed the 1992 documentary film Stepping Razor: Red X, which received a Genie Award nomination for Best Feature Length Documentary at the 14th Genie Awards.

 Da Vinci's Inquest

 Campbell's role as coroner Dominic Da Vinci in Da Vinci's Inquest brought him critical acclaim.
 Da Vinci's Inquest was nominated for many Gemini Awards.
 Of the 11 Geminis the show won, it received three for best writing in a dramatic series and three for best dramatic series.
 Campbell received the Gemini Award for best performance in a continuing leading dramatic role for his work on the series.
-Campbell also directed a number of episodes of Da Vinci’s Inquest.
+Campbell also directed a number of episodes of Da Vinci’s Inquest, being nominated in 2003, for the Directors Guild of Canada team drama award.

-In 2005, Da Vinci's Inquest ended its run.
-In Da Vinci's City Hall, which ran the following season, the character followed his real-life inspiration, Vancouver Mayor Larry Campbell (no relation to Nicholas), into municipal politics.
-No more episodes are planned, but there is talk of a series of TV films that would continue the narrative.
+Personal life

+Controversy

+In October 2022, Campbell was suspended from the CBC television series Coroner, after an incident where he referred to a Black grip technician as a "nigger" on a different production.
+The grip, Andre Mike, stated he was clearing stones for Campbell's path, he heard the actor say, "You winter niggers are used to this kind of weather."
+When the director of photography asked for clarification, Campbell said, "Well, you know, you northern niggers are used to it."

+Campbell apologized in a statement to CBC News, but claimed he did not say any slurs, and was repeating a story secondhand.
+"That word should never be spoken aloud, certainly not by the likes of me, a white guy who is old enough to know better.
+It doesn't matter the context in which it was said.
+It doesn't matter that I was retelling a story, or that I was actually quoting someone else's usage of that word.
+That horrible and divisive word should never come out of my mouth.
+And it never will again."
+Mike stated he didn't accept Campbell's apology.
+After Mike complained to the producers, CBC announced they would suspend Campbell from the show.